gliga/ekstazi/README.md

 <img src="http://ekstazi.org/Ekstazi.png" alt="Ekstazi" width="238" height="224">

-Ekstazi is a tool for Regression Test Selection (RTS) for Java.
+Ekstazi is a tool for optimizing software testing.
+Ekstazi implements Regression Test Selection (RTS) for Java, which is a technique to detect a set of tests that can be skipped after a code change.

 ## Build

-If you have Maven, building Ekstazi should be trivial:
+If you have Maven, building Ekstazi is trivial:
 ```
 mvn install
 ```